ORGANIZING PROGRAM

 Local Democracy Action is focused on building organizing infrastructure that elevates the voices of working-class people.
 To ensure that communities are represented in the halls of power, and that policies reflect the needs of everyday people, we must build local power where it has been historically overlooked.

-As fellows participate in the program, their feedback informs LDA’s broader strategy, helping identify missing infrastructure, pressing local
+As fellows participate in the program, their feedback informs Local Democracy Action’s broader strategy, helping identify missing infrastructure, pressing local issues, and areas where continued organizing is needed.
+Upon program completion, our team fosters the transition from training into the emergence of leaders prepared to build new community power.

 DEFINING SUCCESS